blueag8/Photography_Website/README.md

 4. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
 5. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.

-pip3 install django-bootstrap-forms
+pip3 install django-bootstrap-modal-forms
-pip3 install django-forms-bootstrap-modal
+pip3 install django-forms-bootstrap
 pip3 install pillow
 pip3 install stripe